Ahmed Bahusayn

-Ahmed Bahusayn (أحمد باحسين; born 9 February 2001) is a Saudi professional footballer who plays as a midfielder for Al-Taawoun.
+Ahmed Bahusayn (أحمد باحسين; born 9 February 2001) is a Saudi professional footballer who plays as a midfielder.

 Career

 Bahusayn started at Al-Ittihad's youth team and was promoted to the first team during the 2020–21 season.
 On 16 April 2021, Bahusayn made his professional debut for Al-Ittihad against Al-Batin in the Pro League, replacing Abdulaziz Al-Jebreen.
 On 20 July 2021, Bahusayn signed his professional contract with the club.
 On 26 January 2023, Bahusayn joined First Division League side Hajer.

 On 5 July 2023, Bahusayn joined Pro League club Al-Taawoun on a two-year contract.